rtrwalker/geotecha/README.rst

 Test the install as above.
-No test failures will indicate that the fortran extension modules have been sucessfully built and installed.
+No test failures will indicate that the Fortran extension modules have been successfully built and installed.

 Removing geotecha